 Once the coordinator has obtained the tablet statistics for the crashed master, it divides the master's tablets into partitions that satisfy the limits on space and log entry count.
 It uses a simple bin-packing algorithm that employs randomization with refinement in a fashion similar to that for replica placement in Section 7.1.
-If a tablet is too large to fit in a partition, the coordinator splits the tablet.
+If a tablet is too large to fit in a partition, the coordinator splits the tablet based on key hashes (we assume that space and log entries are uniformly distributed over the space of key hashes).
 For more details on the partitioning algorithm, see [Stutsman 2013].

-7.5.
+7.6.
 Replay